 Admissions and assessments

-Making decisions about the right school, college or placement for young people with special educational needs can be very difficulut.
+Making decisions about the right school, college or placement for young people with special educational needs can be very difficult.

-We offer individual assessments.
+We offer individual assessments to families of young people with vision impairment and additional needs (including learning disabilities, Cerebral Palsy and autism).
 We use these to find out as much as we can about your child’s learning and living needs, and how these might be supported through our experienced staff (for example, health and care, therapy and mobility, Braille and access technology).
 Our support is delivered by staff employed directly by our charity.
 They have experience of supporting children and young adults with visual impairment.

 As part of the assessment we will make you aware of what we offer to young people with visual impairment and complex needs here at WESC Foundation.
 Similarly we will often suggest alternative provisions if we believe that somewhere else might best meet the needs of the young person.

 Virtual Open Day